-- If the child is in need under s.17 of the Children Act 1989 (including when a child is a young carer and or subject to a private fostering arrangement). - Or if the child needs protection under s.47 of the Children Act 1989 where they are experiencing significant harm, or likely to experience significant harm.
+- If the child is in need under Section17 of the Children Act 1989 (including when a child is a young carer and or subject to a private fostering arrangement). - Or if the child needs protection under Section 47 of the Children Act 1989 where they are experiencing significant harm, or likely to experience significant harm.